 - Students will need Internet access to use D2L to access required course materials and submit assignments during non-school hours or make provisions to complete all work during campus hours.
 The campus will be open Monday through Thursday. - Students must also have the ability to access NFC GoMail via the NFC web portal for communications with the instructor. - Assignments will require the use of word processor, spreadsheet, and presentation software.
 Assignments must be submitted in Microsoft Word, Excel, or PowerPoint compatible formats.
-The required format for each assignment can be found in the
+The required format for each assignment can be found in the instructions for the assignments.
+Assignments submitted in other file formats will not be accepted. - Homework will be completed in D2L.. - Preferred browsers for D2L and Cengage websites is Firefox/Mozilla/Chrome with all plug-ins up to date for D2L, Safari (Apple devices) may not work well in some instances.

-- instructions for the assignments.
-Assignments submitted in other file formats will not be accepted. - Homework will be completed using the Cengage Unlimited website which requires an internet browser with pop-ups disabled, a pointing device (mouse or touch screen), and current versions of Flash, Shockwave, and Java installed on your computer.
-You should access all assignments through the D2L links. - Preferred browsers for D2L and Cengage websites is Firefox/Mozilla/Chrome with all plugins up to date for D2L, Safari (Apple devices) may not work well in some instances. - Student will need Office 365 (specifically PowerPoint, Word and Excel) available free to registered NFC students, works with Mac and PC but not very well with Chromebooks. - Online Homework will be completed using the textbook publisher website which requires an internet browser with pop-ups disabled, a pointing device (mouse or touch screen), and current versions of Flash, Shockwave, and Java installed on your computer.
-You should access all assignments through the D2L links provided. - Any technical issues should be troubleshooted immediately. - NFC Technical Support: Contact NFC Computer Services at (850) 973-1672 or email help@nfcc.on.spiceworks.com computer hardware, D2L and general email assistance. - Cengage Technical Support: Visit https://cengage.force.com/s/login/ for assistance to chat support, phone support, social media, case management or personalized help content.
+- Student will need Office 365 (specifically PowerPoint, Word and Excel) available free to registered NFC students, works with Mac and PC but not very well with Chromebooks. - Any technical issues should be troubleshooted immediately - NFC Technical Support: Contact NFC Computer Services at (850) 973-1672 or email help@nfcc.on.spiceworks.com computer hardware, D2L and general email assistance. - Cengage Technical Support: Visit https://cengage.force.com/s/login/ for assistance to chat support, phone support, social media, case management or personalized help content.
 You can also find a link to Student Start Guides and Trouble Shooting and User Guides.